quicwg/ops-drafts/draft-ietf-quic-applicability.md

 is less true today due to encapsulation, mechanisms for dynamic port assignments, and NATs.

-As QUIC is a general purpose transport protocol, there are no requirements that servers use a particular UDP port for QUIC.
+As QUIC is a general-purpose transport protocol, there are no requirements that servers use a particular UDP port for QUIC.
 For applications with a fallback to TCP that do not already have an alternate mapping to UDP, usually the registration (if necessary) and use of the UDP port number corresponding to the